-We organise and participate in a number of offshore training and networking events with travel sellers each year which New Zealand regions and operators can take part in.
-Take a look at our event calendar for more information.
+Tourism New Zealand organises and participates in a number of offshore training and networking events with travel sellers each year which New Zealand regions and operators can take part in.
+See our event calendar for more information.

 - Korea has one of the most-travelled populations in the world, and outbound numbers are increasing so it has big opportunities for New Zealand.

-- A large majority of South Korean holiday visitors travel to New Zealand on pre-arranged group or semi-structured tour packages organised by tour companies based in South Korea.
+- A large majority of Korean holiday visitors travel to New Zealand on pre-arranged group or semi-structured tour packages organised by travel agents, but online bookings through OTAs are continuously increasing by IP and FIT.

 Marketing and trade activity